aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 **Adding the integration to your custom project:** You can follow the [guidelines found in the Unreal Engine Integration Readme](../../UnrealSample/README.md#adding-the-sdk-to-an-existing-project) to add the AWS Game SDK to your own project.
 After that, you can use `UnrealSample/Source/UnrealSample/BackendFeatures/SimpleWebsocketChat/SimpleWebsocketChat.cpp.cpp` as a reference for how to implement the WebSocket connection.

+**Key code files:**
+* `UnrealSample/Source/UnrealSample/AWSGameSDK/WebSocketClient.cpp`: A WebSocket client class that can be used by any WebSocket integration.
+* `UnrealSample/Source/UnrealSample/BackendFeatures/SimpleWebsocketChat/SimpleWebsocketChat.cpp`: The main class for the chat application

 ## WebSocket message reference

 The initial connection to the websocket expects to receive the `auth_token` as a URL Parameter, for example `wss://abcdefghijklm.cloudfront.net/?auth_token=eyMYTOKEN`.

-It will disconnect any client that doesn't send an auth token that validates correctly against the public key found in the Identity component endpoint.
+Server will disconnect any client that doesn't send an auth token that validates correctly against the public key found in the Identity component endpoint.
 After this, the messages use a JSON format for the different features of the chat application.

+### Message types

-### set-name
+#### type: set-name

 Sets the name of the user.
 This must be called before any messages can be sent to any channel as the broadcasted messages will have the name included.